lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 The withdrawal request and claim system maintains full backward compatibility:

+- **Finalization-induced surplus from withdrawal position capped balance discount**: There is a change in the finalization-induced surplus distribution.
+Minted fees to operators and treasury are not affected by this surplus anymore.
 - **NFT mechanics**: Withdrawal request NFTs continue to represent claims on the underlying ETH with the same finalization process and timing.
 - **Queue processing**: The withdrawal queue processes requests identically, with funds sourced from the buffer, validator exits, and now potentially vault rebalancing.
 - **Bunker mode**: The existing bunker mode protections and turbo mode operations function as designed, with external shares not affecting calculations.